The-300lb-Gorilla/Ender-2-Pro-BTT-E3v3/README.md

-# Sponsorship of this repository:
-##  Cash App, using the cashtag: $The300lbGorilla2022
 # TEST VERSION, as I have no BTT SKR Mini E3v3 to test it on.
 Please leave feedback in the discussion tab.
 ## UPDATE: Fixed the X & Y Min Position
 1. OLD: #define X_MIN_POS 0  New: #define X_MIN_POS -20